wgpu/util/

 }

-/// Allocate the staging belt slice of `size` to be uploaded into the `target` buffer
+/// Allocate a staging belt slice of `size` to be copied into the `target` buffer

 /// at the specified offset.